KM329/task-tracker/README.md

 # XelloTaskTracker

-The Task Tracker can perform the CRUD Operations
+The Task Tracker can perform the CRUD Operations and a drag & drop functionality.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.

 # Run Application